 Am I an author?
 No.

 Hobbies / Interests: Reading, cooking, baking cakes, yoga.
 I’m a scientist at heart.

 I’m an indie author and book reviewer publishing through my personal website, podcast and Aurealis Magazine, which gives me a wide exposure to the best and worst of the current science fiction and fantasy markets.
 My qualifications in archaeology and writing/literature give me a unique perspective on effective worldbuilding and an eye for the details that make a fictional world both vibrant and real.

 My approach to beta reading: There’s no value to either cruelty or dishonesty in beta reading.
 I understand that writers inject a lot of emotional well-being into their work, but also that readers look for quality above all else.
 I close this gap between writer and reader expectations in a supportive but honest environment.

-Genres I’m also happy to read: Horror, supernatural, urban fantasy and wider speculative fiction
+Genres I read: Sci-fi, fantasy, horror, supernatural, urban fantasy and wider speculative fiction.